vliz-be-opsci/rocrate-preview-widget/README.md

   - Some preperation steps are handled by other actions
   - A symbolic link is created that maps an "index.html" file to "ro-crate-preview.html"
   - A symbolic link is created that maps "ro-crate-metadata.json" to "ro-crate-metadata.jsonld"
-  - Some publishing and cleanup steps are handled by other actions
+  - Some publishing and cleanup steps are handled by other actions.

 ## Updating tags